Why RSS feeds are returning in 2026

 How established institutions -- agencies, courts, allied governments -- are likely to frame it.

-Standards bodies maintain RSS specifications under established internet governance processes.
+Web standards bodies continue to maintain RSS specifications under established internet governance processes.

 Civil Liberties View